Visa (short term)

 A visa normally grants you the right to stay in the entire Schengen region.
 The Schengen countries are: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-A visa grants you the right to spend a maximum of 90 days per 6 months in the Schengen region.
+A visa grants you the right to spend a maximum of 90 days in any 180-day period in the Schengen region.

 Read more about duration here